QRussia/bronze-qiskit-russian-edition/README.md

 Bronze is a collection of Jupyter notebooks, and each notebook has many programming tasks to provide hands-on experiences.
 We see Bronze as a laboratory where you can learn the basics of quantum computing and quantum programming by doing.
 Bronze has already been used in more than 50 workshops ([the most recent list](http://qworld.net/workshop-bronze/#list)) under QWorld.
 As a pedagogical strategy, we skip to use complex numbers to keep the tutorial simpler.

-#### Prerequisite
+### Prerequisite

 The only prerequisite is to know the basics of programming (variables and basic data types, loops, and conditionals).
 Any previous experience in python will be helpful.
-If you do not have any such experince, you can check our notebooks on python.
+If you do not have any such experince, you can check our notebooks on python before starting the tutorial.

 Bronze also has notebooks on the basic math to review your knowledge on the simple arithmetic operations on vectors and matrices.

-#### Bronze-Qiskit's sections
+### Bronze-Qiskit's sections

 - Python (for a quick review)
 - Basic math (for a quick review)
-- Classical systems (bits, coin-flipping, probabilistic state and operators, composite systems, correlation, and controlled operators)
+- Classical systems: bits, coin-flipping, probabilistic state and operators, composite systems, correlation, and controlled operators
 - Quantum systems with Qiskit
-    - Qiskit basics
+    - Qiskit basics: circuit design, visualization, and simulation
-    - quantum basics (quantum coin-flipping and Hadamard, quantum state and opeators, visualization of a real-valued qubit, superpositon and measurements)
+    - quantum basics: quantum coin-flipping and Hadamard operator, quantum states and opeators, visualization of a real-valued qubit, superposition and measurements
     - quantum operators on a real-valued single qubit (rotations and reflections) and quantum tomography
-    - entanglement and basics quantum protocols (superdense coding and quantum teleportation)
+    - entanglement and basic quantum protocols superdense coding and quantum teleportation
     - Grover's search algorithm

-Our next elementrary level tutorial Silver is under revision now, and we will start to prepare the advance level tutorial Gold in 2021.
+Our following elementrary level tutorial _Silver_ is under revision now, and we will start to prepare the advanced level tutorial Gold in 2021.

-### Contribution
+## Contribution

 Please make a pull request or create an issue for _reporting typo_ or _your corrections_.